-The Amended Action Plan, Five Year Plan and Citizen Participation Plan is available for public review online at https://ucnj.org/department-of-economic-development/bureau-of-community-development/.
-Residents wishing to submit comments during the public review and comment period may do so by emailing Charlene Bathelus at charlene/
+The Amended Action Plan, Five Year Plan and Citizen Participation Plan is available for public review online at https://ucnj.org/department-of-community-development/bureau-of-community-development/.
+Residents wishing to submit comments during the public review and comment period may do so by emailing Charlene Bathelus at community-development//ucnj.org/department-of-community-development/.